Hospital Impact has been ranked one of the top 50 healthcare blogs by Wikio.

 Burwell v.
 Hobby Lobby pits employers with sincere religious beliefs against employees who require preventive birth control healthcare services, and this is both unnecessary and inappropriate as an individual's religious values should be both personal and private.
 This case highlights the necessity to provide fundamental preventive and palliative services to all citizens so that neither employers nor employees are placed in a position to place personal values over the healthcare needs and personal beliefs of others.

-Jonathan H. Burroughs, M.D., is a certified physician executive and a fellow of the American College of Physician Executives and the American College of Healthcare Executives.
-He also is president and CEO of The Burroughs Healthcare Consulting Network.
+Jonathan H. Burroughs, M.D., is president and CEO of The Burroughs Healthcare Consulting Network.
+He's also a certified physician executive and a fellow of the American College of Physician Executives and the American College of Healthcare Executives.

 Compare Top Solutions in: